schoolyearhq/description/model.md

 ## The Mathematical Problem

 A school with 100 students costs $20,000/year.
-How should Schoolyear decide how to allocate the funds year after year?
+How should Schoolyear decide how to allocate the funds, year after year?

 ---